stalniy/casl/packages/casl-aurelia/README.md

 })
 ```

-Later in you can register your `Ability` in dependency injection container:
+Later you can register your `Ability` in dependency injection container:

 ```js
 import { Ability } from '@casl/ability'